ifwe/bruce/doc/status_monitoring.md

 documented
 [here](https://github.com/tagged/bruce/blob/master/doc/detailed_config.md).
 Additionally, you can manually cause Bruce to update its metadata.
-Clicking on the `update metadata` button in Bruce's web interface shown near the top of this page (i.e. sending an HTTP POST to `http://example:9090/sys/metadata_update`) causes Bruce to update its metadata.
+Clicking on the *Update metadata* button in Bruce's web interface shown near the top of this page (i.e. sending an HTTP POST to `http://example:9090/sys/metadata_update`) causes Bruce to update its metadata.
 Certain error conditions can also cause Bruce to update its metadata, as described [here](https://github.com/tagged/bruce/blob/master/doc/design.md).

-### Future work

-At some point, it would be nice to replace the output format of Bruce's web interface with JSON, so output can be parsed with off-the-shelf JSON libraries.

 At this point it is helpful to have some information on [Bruce's design](https://github.com/tagged/bruce#design-overview).